ArcShahi/Hellcat/README.md

-# Hellcal
+# Hellcat

 A toy SIMD maths library written using C++23 and Intel Intrinsic.

 It's another toy of mine.
 It's not for general use, it's more like a reference / notes for me.

-The goal is to learn more about memory, RAM brandwidth, Cache and Benchmarking.
+The goal is to learn more about **memory, RAM brandwidth, Cache and Benchmarking.**

 I'll write function in SIMD if it makes sense.
-I'm not gonna fucking write addition of 2 nubmers using SIMD.

 What's better way to learn SIMD than to write a maths library  ?!!